code-at-the-edge/curriculum-materials/content/learning/html/index.md

 </html>
 ```

-3. In your code playground, try making changes to the HTML where you see "...".
+3. In your code playground, please tell us what you like to eat by typing where you see the  "...".
 Pay attention to what happens when you make changes to the code

 <div class="alert alert-success">
   <h4>🎉🎊🎉 Congratulations, you just made your first web page! 🎉🎊🎉</h4>